ARM-software/SCP-firmware/module/i2c/doc/module_i2c_architecture.md

 The client calls *transmit_as_controller* API of the I2C module.
-This function creates and sends the targeted I2C device request event which defines the targeted slave on the bus and the data to be transmitted.
+This function creates and sends the targeted I2C device request event which defines the selected target on the bus and the data to be transmitted.
 When processing the request event, the I2C module initiates the transfer by programming the I2C controller through the *transmit_as_controller* API of the I2C driver.